 two road numbers available : CC72071 and CC72024

-Injection plastic molded model with painted body and fine detailed decoration (tap on pictures to zoom on the 3D printed prototype).
+Injection plastic molded body with painted and fine detailed decoration (tap on pictures to zoom on the 3D printed prototype).

 DCC version - electronic with DH05 decoder solded.
 Analog version available HERE

 All of our models are equipped with last technologies for a smooth, reliable and silent running :

 - custom coreless motor, dual flywheels and both trucks motorized,

 - specific chassis design and high precision micromechanics,

 - blackened metal wheels,

 - front and back lights with LED (red and white warm) - reversible.

 About the real one :